kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 already pinned column.

 One can also evaluate an arbitrary expression:
-- first select a statement (or any expression within a statement) in the AST component.
+- first right-click on an statement (or any expression within a statement) in the AST component.
 This will be the program point where the evaluation takes place.
-- then use the shortcut "Ctrl+E", or the menu entry _Edit -> Evaluate_,
-  or select _Evaluation_ when clicking on the button of the global toolbar search field.
+- then click on _...evaluate_.
-- write the desired C expression or ACSL term in the toolbar search field (which should have been selected) and press _Enter_.
+- write the desired C expression or ACSL term in the text field and press _Enter_ or click on _Evaluate_.

 A new pinned column is added to the table, with the values inferred for the given expression at the selected statement.